FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Materials.md

 5. Single click the **Roof group** to paint it with the material.
 The entire group is painted!

-_**Note:** This is a special technique that allows you to paint different group instances with different materials_
+_**Note:** This is a helpful technique that allows you to paint different instances of the same group with different materials_

 #### Create the Lower Terrace